-- · Driving less than 5 miles (8 km) per trip or, in freezing temperatures, driving less than 10 miles (16 km) per trip. - Driving in extremely hot (over 90°F/32°C) conditions. - Extensive idling or long periods of stop-and-go driving. - Trailer towing, driving with a roof top carrier, or driving in mountainous conditions.
+- Driving less than 5 miles (8 km) per trip or, in freezing temperatures, driving less than 10 miles (16 km) per trip. - Driving in extremely hot (over 90°F/32°C) conditions. - Extensive idling or long periods of stop-and-go driving. - Trailer towing, driving with a roof rack, or driving in mountainous conditions. - Driving on muddy, dusty, or de-iced roads.